Lipno, Lipno County: World War II

-During the invasion of Poland, which started World War II, the town was raided by the Germans on 2 September 1939 and captured on 8 September.
 During the German occupation, Poles were subject to mass arrests, expulsions and executions.
 A prison for Poles was established in the town.
 In October 1939, the Germans carried out mass arrests of Polish teachers and landowners from Lipno and surrounding villages, deceitfully gathering them to Lipno for alleged conferences on town matters.
 71 teachers and several dozen landowners were arrested, imprisoned in concentration and forced labour camps, and mostly later murdered.
 Also 20 priests were arrested and imprisoned in the Stutthof concentration camp, where 13 of whom died.
 Around 200 Poles and Jews from Lipno and surrounding villages were murdered in the forest near Karnkowo.
 Next mass arrests of Poles were carried out in April 1940.
 10 Poles were murdered in a public execution at the market square on 3 November 1940.
-The pre-war mayor Zygmunt Uzarowicz was arrested and imprisoned in Grudziądz in 1940, and then deported to the Dachau and Buchenwald concentration camps, where he was beaten to death by the Germans in 1942.
+The pre-war mayor Zygmunt Uzarowicz was arrested and imprisoned in Grudziądz in 1940, and then deported to the Dachau and Buchenwald concentration camps, where he was beaten to death by the Germans in 1942, whereas the local starost (head of the county administration) Edward Woronowicz was murdered by the Russians in the Katyn massacre in 1940.

 In addition, about 3,300 Poles were expelled from the Lipno County, and Jews were deported to Nazi ghettos, however Poles managed to create an underground resistance movement.
 In 1939, the Germans destroyed the Polish monument from 1930.
 It was rebuilt in 1992.